U Got It Bad: Composition and release

-The Neptunes produced track, "I Don’t Know," was initially intended as the album's second single.
+The Neptunes-produced track, "I Don't Know", was initially intended as the album's second single.
 Rapper P. Diddy was to direct its music video in Los Angeles in July 2001.
 The song was receiving radio play prior to the release of 8701's first single "U Remind Me".
 However, Usher instead released "U Got It Bad" as the album's second single, as it presents his own unique sound, "If you wanna know what a Usher record is, then ["U Got It Bad" is] it," while using both Michael Jackson and Bobby Brown as examples of artists who "solidified" their music through their own unique music.
 "U Got it Bad" was released as a CD single in the US on December 18, 2001.

 Reception

-"U Got It Bad" won the 2002 Teen Choice Love Song award.
-In 2003, the song won an ASCAP Award for Publisher of the Year.

-In 2016, Complex ranked the song number eight on their list of the 25 greatest Usher songs, and in 2021, American Songwriter ranked the song number five on their list of the 10 greatest Usher songs.